MicrosoftDocs/cpp-docs/docs/overview/2019/cpp-conformance-improvements-2019.md

 }
 ```

+### Iterator debugging and std::move_iterator

+The iterator debugging feature has been taught to properly unwrap `std::move_iterator`.
+For example, `std::copy(std::move_iterator<std::vector<int>::iterator>, std::move_iterator<std::vector<int>::iterator>, int*)` can now engage the `memcpy` fast path.

+### Fixes for \<xkeycheck.h> keyword enforcement

+The Standard Library’s macro-ized keyword enforcement <xkeycheck.h> was fixed to emit the actual problem keyword detected rather than a generic message.
+It also supports C++20 keywords, and avoids tricking IntelliSense into saying random keywords are macros.

+### Allocator types un-deprecated

+`std::allocator<void>`, `std::allocator::size_type`, and `std::allocator::difference_type` have been un-deprecated.

+### Correct warning for narrowing string conversions

+A spurious `static_cast` not called for by the standard that accidentally suppressed C4244 narrowing warnings was removed from std::string.
+Attempting to call `std::string::string(const wchar_t*, const wchar_t*)` will now properly emit *C4244 "narrowing a wchar_t into a char."*

+### Various \<filesystem> correctness fixes

+- Fixed `std::filesystem::last_write_time` failing when attempting to change a directory’s last write time.
+- The `std::filesystem::directory_entry` constructor now stores a failed result, rather than throwing an exception, when supplied a nonexistent target path.
+- The `std::filesystem::create_directory` 2-parameter version was changed to call the 1-parameter version, as the underlying `CreateDirectoryExW` function would perform `copy_symlink` when the existing_p was a symlink.
+- `std::filesystem::directory_iterator` no longer fails when encountering a broken symlink.
+- `std::filesystem::space` now accepts relative paths.
+- `std::filesystem::path::lexically_relative` is no longer confused by trailing slashes, reported as [LWG 3096](https://cplusplus.github.io/LWG/issue3096).
+- Worked around `CreateSymbolicLinkW` rejecting paths with forward slashes in `std::filesystem::create_symlink`.
+- Worked around the POSIX deletion mode `delete` function existing on Windows 10 LTSB 1609 but not actually being capable of deleting files.
+- `std::boyer_moore_searcher` and `std::boyer_moore_horspool_searcher`'s copy constructors and copy assignment operators now actually copy things.

+### Parallel algorithms on Windows 8 and later

+The parallel algorithms library now properly uses the real `WaitOnAddress` family on Windows 8 and later, rather than always using the Windows 7 and earlier fake versions.

+### std::system_category::message() whitespace

+`std::system_category::message()` now trims trailing whitespace from the returned message.

+### std::linear_congruential_engine divide by zero

+Some conditions that would cause `std::linear_congruential_engine` to trigger divide by 0 have been fixed.

+### Fixes for iterator unwrapping

+The iterator unwrapping machinery that was first exposed for programmer-user integration in Visual Studio 2017 15.8 (as described in https://devblogs.microsoft.com/cppblog/stl-features-and-fixes-in-vs-2017-15-8/ ) no longer unwraps iterators derived from standard library iterators.
+For example, a user that derives from std::vector<int>::iterator and tries to customize behavior now gets their customized behavior when calling standard library algorithms, rather than the behavior of a pointer.
+The unordered container reserve function now actually reserves for N elements, as described in LWG 2156.

+### Time handling

+- Previously, some time values that were passed to the concurrency library would overflow, for example, `condition_variable::wait_for(seconds::max())`.
+These overflows, now fixed, changed behavior on a seemingly random 29-day cycle (when uint32_t milliseconds accepted by underlying Win32 APIs overflowed).

+- The <ctime> header now correctly declares timespec and timespec_get in namespace std in addition to declaring them in the global namespace.

+### Various fixes for containers

+- Many STL internal container functions have been made private for an improved IntelliSense experience.
+Additional fixes to mark members as private are expected in subsequent releases of MSVC.

+- Exception safety correctness problems wherein the node-based containers like `list`, `map`, and `unordered_map` would become corrupted were fixed.
+During a `propagate_on_container_copy_assignment` or `propagate_on_container_move_assignment` reassignment operation, we would free the container’s sentinel node with the old allocator, do the POCCA/POCMA assignment over the old allocator, and then try to acquire the sentinel node from the new allocator.
+If this allocation failed, the container is corrupted and can’t even be destroyed, as owning a sentinel node is a hard data structure invariant.
+This was fixed to allocate the new sentinel node from the source container’s allocator before destroying the existing sentinel node.

+- The containers were fixed to always copy/move/swap allocators according to `propagate_on_container_copy_assignment`, `propagate_on_container_move_assignment`, and `propagate_on_container_swap`, even for allocators declared `is_always_equal`.

+- Added the overloads for container merge and extract member functions that accept rvalue containers per [P0083 "Splicing Maps And Sets"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0083r3.pdf)

+### std::basic_istream::read processing of \r\n => \n

+`std::basic_istream::read` was fixed to not write into parts of the supplied buffer temporarily as part of \r\n => \n processing.
+This gives up some of the performance advantage that was gained in Visual Studio 2017 15.8 for reads larger than 4K in size, but efficiency improvements from avoiding 3 virtual calls per character are still present.

+### std::bitset constructor

+`std::bitset`'s constructor no longer reads the ones and zeroes in reverse order for large bitsets.

+### std::pair::operator= regression

+Fixed a regression in `std::pair`'s assignment operator introduced when implementing [LWG 2729 "Missing SFINAE on std::pair::operator=";](https://cplusplus.github.io/LWG/issue2729).
+It now correctly accepts types convertible to `std::pair` again.

+### Non-deduced contexts for add_const_t

+Fixed a minor type traits bug, where `add_const_t` and related functions are supposed to be a non-deduced context.
+In other words, it should be an alias for `typename add_const<T>::type`, not `const T`.

 ## <a name="improvements_161"></a> Improvements in Visual Studio 2019 version 16.1

 ### char8_t

 C++20 adds new character type that is used to represent UTF-8 code units. u8 string literals in C++20 have type `const char8_t[N]` instead of `const char[N]`, which was the case up until C++17 [P0482r6](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0482r6.html).
 The C standard makes similar changes [N2231](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2231.htm).
 Suggestions for char8_t backward compatibility remediation are given in [P1423r0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1423r0.html).
 The Microsoft C++ compiler adds support for char8_t in Visual Studio 2019 version 16.1 when you specify the **/Zc:char8_t** compiler option.
 In the future, it will be supported with [/std:c++latest](../../build/reference/std-specify-language-standard-version.md), which can be reverted to C++17 behavior via **/Zc:char8_t-**.

-the EDG compiler which powers IntelliSense does not yet support it, so you will see spurious IntelliSense-only errors which do not impact the actual compilation.
+The EDG compiler which powers IntelliSense does not yet support it, so you will see spurious IntelliSense-only errors which do not impact the actual compilation.

 #### Example